prashant-kikani/prashant-kikani.github.io/_posts/2020-12-20-how-to-get-started-in-machine-learning.markdown

 <br/>

 1. First, we decide the task/project we need to work on.
+    - This step seems naive but it's important.
+Not all problems are a good fit for machine learning.
 2. Then we start gathering publicly available training data for that task.
 3. Once we get the data, we pre-process that data & then do EDA(Exploratory Data Analysis) on it.
     - Cleaning: Remove extra data we don't want.
 Like outliers.